samwallach7/NHL_Analysis/README.md

 <img width="699" alt="Screenshot 2024-04-15 at 8 55 02 PM" src="https://github.com/samwallach7/NHL_Analysis/assets/148116220/b6df39bc-9381-42c6-9ee6-37dd0dffd95d">

-Using the spread between goals for and goals against:
+Using the spread between goals for and goals against (per game):

 Clusters 0 and 2 made the playoffs while clusters 1 and 3 did not.